hyp1231/AmazonReviews2023/benchmark_scripts/README.md

 # Benchmark Scripts

-Based on the released Amazon Review 2023 dataset, we provide scripts to preprocess raw data into standard train/validation/test splits to encourage benchmarking recommendation models.
+Based on the released Amazon Reviews 2023 dataset, we provide scripts to preprocess raw data into standard train/validation/test splits to encourage benchmarking recommendation models.

 🚀 Quick Jumps -> [[Structures](#structures)] · [[Raw Data -> rating_only](#raw-data---rating_only)] · [[rating_only -> last_out](#rating_only---last_out)]